Head

 Anatomy

-Students should be able to identify the following on sinus projections:
+Students should be able to identify the following structures on themselves, the patient or radiographic images:

 Lateral Projection